Life beyond Fritz: On the detachment of electrolytic bubbles

 From equations (\ref{eq:FBd}) and (\ref{eq:maxR_cont}) it becomes clear that the receding contact angle determines the size of the contact patch while the end of the pinning phase and hence detachment depends on $\theta^*_{adv}$.
 By combining the two equations, we arrive at the following relationship between $\theta_{rec}$ and $\theta_{adv}$ and $R_{det}$:

 In \hyperref[{fig:R_Cont - Rdet}]{Figure \ref{fig:R_Cont - Rdet}}b, equation (\ref{eq:R_det}) is compared to the experimentally obtained values.
 We make this comparison on two levels.
 First, we measure the receding contact angle from the bubble evolution (as in \hyperref[{fig:spread_evol}]{Figure \ref{fig:spread_evol}}) and use the contact angle at the moment when the contact line starts advancing as $\theta^*_{adv}$.
 The corresponding results are shown as black triangle markers and conceptually validate equation (\ref{eq:R_det}).
-A more practical comparison is to use the contact angles obtained from the sessile drop experiments.
+A more practical comparison is to use the contact angles obtained from the sessile drop experiments (See section S4 in the supporting information for the methodology of the technique).
 Again, these results (shown as red shading) are in good agreement with the measured detachment radii.
 The only exception is bubble 3, for which the contact angle at detachment is significantly lower compared to the other bubbles, resulting in a lower value $R_{det}$.
 To understand this, a snapshot of the bubble population is shown in \hyperref[{fig:Drop}]{Figure \ref{fig:Drop}} together with a time series of the contact area evolution for this bubble.